-Sampling allows data scientists, predictive modelers and other data analysts to work with a small, manageable amount of data in order to build and run analytical models more quickly, while still producing accurate findings.
-Sampling can be particularly useful with data sets that are too large to efficiently analyze in full -- for example, in big data analytics applications.
-An important consideration, though, is the size of the required data sample.
-In some cases, a very small sample can tell all of the most important information about a data set.
+An important consideration, though, is the size of the required data sample and the possibility of introducing a sampling error.
+In some cases, a small sample can reveal the most important information about a data set.
 In others, using a larger sample can increase the likelihood of accurately representing the data as a whole, even though the increased size of the sample may impede ease of manipulation and interpretation.
-Either way, samples are best drawn from data sets that are as large and close to complete as possible.

 There are many different methods for drawing samples from data; the ideal one depends on the data set and situation.
 Sampling can be based on probability, an approach that uses random numbers that correspond to points in the data set to ensure that there is no correlation between points chosen for the sample.
 Further variations in probability sampling include: